 - Washington State Emergency Volunteer Health Practitioners

 - Association of State and Territorial Health Officials

 Federal COVID-19 Healthcare Volunteer and Emergency Response Registries

 In addition to state registries, the federal government is also tracking healthcare volunteers responding to COVID-19 through the Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP) and the U.S. Medical Reserve Corps.

 ProviderTrust Resources in Response to COVID-19

 ProviderTrust believes that it’s essential to keep healthcare safe when it matters most, even if it means giving away our services for those who need it during this time.
 We recognize the urgent need to verify licenses for healthcare personnel responding to the COVID-19 outbreak, and we’re here to help.

 We are grateful for each of you responding to this pandemic.
 It’s an honor to be your partner, your vendor, and your friend.
-We are here to help and are ready to serve.
 Here’s to navigating COVID-19 together and supporting each other along the way.